Different Ways to Recycle or Reuse an Old Wi-Fi Router

 1. Use With VPN Connection

 There are many times we need to enable VPN to do something.
 For instance, you want to unlock some regionally blocked content and so on.
-Also, there are many times when you might need to enable VPN in your router so that all the connected devices can use that without installing a third-party VPN app on each device.
+Also, there are many times when you might need to enable VPN on your router so that all the connected devices can use that without installing a third-party VPN app on each device.
 If you want that as well as you want to use another router for general use like online streaming and so on, you can use your old router.
-You can set up VPN in the old router and keep using that for a longer time.
+You can set up a VPN in the old router and keep using that for a longer time.
 Whenever you need to use a connection for online streaming and all, you can use your regular router.

 2. Set up Router for Guests

 Let’s assume that guests often come to your house and you need to give them your Wi-Fi connection (obviously).
 Also suppose, you do not want to allow your friends to use your personal Wi-Fi connection due to speed or bandwidth issue.
-At such moments, you can easily setup a secondary Wi-Fi router and give that to your friends or relatives who often come to your house.
+At such moments, you can easily set up a secondary Wi-Fi router and give that to your friends or relatives who often come to your house.
 That way you can keep using your personal Wi-Fi router for your work purpose without having any problem so far.

 3. Wireless Bridge

-If you are familiar with this, this is okay, and you might have already got an idea.
-However, if you do not know about Wireless Bridge, here is a brief description and how you can use your old router as a wireless bridge.
 Wireless Bridge helps you create internetwork connections.
 In other words, if you have two different connections and you want to use that as one for any reason, you can combine them (virtually) and use them as a single network.
 There are three types of Wireless Bridge, and those are Wi-Fi to Ethernet Bridge, Wi-Fi to Wi-Fi Bridge, and Bluetooth to Wi-Fi bridge.
 If you have a very old router, you might not get such options.
 However, if you have a four or five years old router, you will certainly be able to use it as a wireless bridge.
 One thing you should remember that it requires network protocol support.

 4. Network Switch